The Gut: Your Hidden Appetite Regulator

-Dr. Madusha Peiris, Founder & CEO
+Dr. Madusha Peiris, PhD

 Dr. Madusha Peiris completed her PhD at the University of Queensland, Australia.
 Her passion for understanding the gut-brain connection and the important role of nutrients in appetite regulation led to groundbreaking research.
 Dr. Madusha's dedication to her work was instrumental in the discovery that laid the foundation for Elcella’s natural approach to appetite control and digestive well-being.

-Dr. Ruby Aktar, Co-Founder & COO
+Dr. Ruby Aktar, PhD

 Dr. Ruby Aktar completed her undergraduate studies at Queen Mary University of London, followed by a PhD in enteric neuroscience.
 Her research explores how gut microbes affect gut physiology, and how nutrients affect appetite regulation.
 Dr. Ruby is passionate about learning how to make natural supplements (like Elcella!), that manage appetite and improve overall well-being.